tensorly/viz/paper/paper.md

 # Overview

-TLVis follows the procedural paradigm, and all of TLVis’s functionality lies in functions separated over 8 public modules:
+TLViz follows the procedural paradigm, and all of TLViz’s functionality lies in functions separated over 8 public modules:

- 1. `tlvis.data` - various open datasets
+ 1. `tlviz.data` - various open datasets
- 1. `tlvis.factor_tools` - transforms and compares PARAFAC models without using reference data
+ 1. `tlviz.factor_tools` - transforms and compares PARAFAC models without using reference data
- 1. `tlvis.model_evaluation` - evaluates a PARAFAC model
+ 1. `tlviz.model_evaluation` - evaluates a PARAFAC model
- 1. `tlvis.multimodel_evaluation` - compares and evaluates multiple models at once
+ 1. `tlviz.multimodel_evaluation` - compares and evaluates multiple models at once
- 1. `tlvis.outliers` - finds data points that may be outliers
+ 1. `tlviz.outliers` - finds data points that may be outliers
- 1. `tlvis.postprocessing` - post-processes PARAFAC models, usually used before visualising
+ 1. `tlviz.postprocessing` - post-processes PARAFAC models, usually used before visualising
- 1. `tlvis.utils` - general utilities that can be useful (e.g. forming dense tensor from decompositions)
+ 1. `tlviz.utils` - general utilities that can be useful (e.g. forming dense tensor from decompositions)
- 1. `tlvis.visualisation` - visualising component models
+ 1. `tlviz.visualisation` - visualising component models

-A core design choice behind TLVis is how to store metadata.
+A core design choice behind TLViz is how to store metadata.
 Consider the example above.
 It is necessary to know the values along the x-axis to interpret these components.
 Therefore, we use xarray DataArrays to store data tensors [@hoyer2017xarray], keeping the correct indices for each tensor mode (i.e. axis), and Pandas DataFrames to store factor matrices.
 However, TensorLy works with NumPy arrays.
-TLVis, therefore, provides useful tools to add the coordinates from an xarray DataArray onto the factor matrices obtained with TensorLy.
-Furthermore, all functions of TLVis support both labelled and unlabelled decompositions (i.e. DataFrames and NumPy arrays) and will use the labels whenever possible.
+TLViz, therefore, provides useful tools to add the coordinates from an xarray DataArray onto the factor matrices obtained with TensorLy.
+Furthermore, all functions of TLViz support both labelled and unlabelled decompositions (i.e. DataFrames and NumPy arrays) and will use the labels whenever possible.

 The visualisation module uses matplotlib to create the plots, and the goal of this module is to facilitate fast prototyping and exploratory analysis.
-However, TLVis can also seamlessly convert factor matrices into tidy tables, which are better suited for visualisation libraries such as Seaborn [@Waskom2021] and PlotLy Express, thus making it painless to combine tensor decomposition with the plotting library that best suits the user’s specific needs.
+However, TLViz can also seamlessly convert factor matrices into tidy tables, which are better suited for visualisation libraries such as Seaborn [@Waskom2021] and PlotLy Express, thus making it painless to combine tensor decomposition with the plotting library that best suits the user’s specific needs.

 To be easy to use, scientific software should have thorough and accurate documentation.
-For TLVis, this means two things: Explaining what the code does and why this is important.
+For TLViz, this means two things: Explaining what the code does and why this is important.
 Therefore, we have taken care to review the literature for all methods, citing original sources wherever possible.
 By gathering the references together with the API documentation and examples, we make it straightforward for researchers new to the field to discover suitable references for their analysis.

-The gallery of examples provided with TLVis explains the tools included in the package and how to use them.
-The gallery contains, among others, examples that explain how to select the number of components in PARAFAC models, how to detect outliers and how to combine TLVis with PlotLy to get interactive visualisations.
+The gallery of examples provided with TLViz explains the tools included in the package and how to use them.
+The gallery contains, among others, examples that explain how to select the number of components in PARAFAC models, how to detect outliers and how to combine TLViz with PlotLy to get interactive visualisations.
 All examples include the relevant references, making it easy for new practitioners to get started.

 # Acknowledgements
 We want to thank Jean Kossaifi for valuable feedback and for creating the TensorLy project.